Dillard's, Inc. research snapshot

 DDS AI Stock Analysis

 DDS AI stock analysis currently reads Dillard's as a financially strong but cyclical department-store operator.
-The latest available close was $523.78 on July 10, 2026, implying about $8.18 billion of market value from 15.62 million shares.
+The latest available close was $588.34 on July 31, 2026, implying about $9.19 billion of market value from 15.62 million shares.
 Fiscal 2025 net sales were $6.474 billion and net income was $570.2 million.
-The first quarter of fiscal 2026 produced 3% comparable-store sales growth and a 45.8% retail gross margin, but net income included a $79.6 million after-tax litigation settlement gain.
+The first quarter of fiscal 2026 produced 3% comparable-store sales growth, a 45.8% retail gross margin, and diluted EPS of $16.04, but that EPS included a one-time pre-tax litigation settlement gain of $104.1 million.
+TTM EPS was $42.07 and the stock traded at about 14x that measure at the July 31 close.
 The DDS AI stock forecast is therefore scenario-based: the business has cash, owned distribution infrastructure, family alignment, and strong free cash flow, while fashion demand, inventory risk, store productivity, special-dividend expectations, and the normalisation of earnings remain the key variables.
 This page is informational only and is not investment advice.

 Current price